JimmyNoob1969/My-resume/README.md

 # My-resume
-My resume website
+My resume website.
-showcase of my HTML CSS.
+The showcase of my HTML CSS.
 My first step into programming.